Fremantle Stuff > churches >

-FHC photograph #1227B and text: The foundation stone was laid by Henry Trigg on 24.12.1875.
+Fremantle Library photograph #1227B and text: The foundation stone was laid by Henry Trigg on 24.12.1875.
 The church was designed by Mr Broomhall, the Clerk of Works for Fremantle, and J Manning.
 It was completed in July 1877 and demolished in December 1968.
-Taken after 1905.
+Photo taken after 1905.

-That appears to be the 1862 manse to the left of the church - but see an ealier photo below.
+That might be the 1862 manse to the left of the church - but see an ealier photo below.

 The Johnston Memorial Congregational Church was completed in July 1877 and demolished December 1968.
 Photo by Arthur Saxon.
-FHC photo #1656 and text.
+Fremantle Library photograph #1656 and text.

-This fine building stood in Adelaide St from 1877 to 1969 when, incredibly, it was removed in favour of an appalling block of flats called Johnston Court, a trangressional choice of name.
+This fine building stood in Adelaide St from 1877 to 1969 when, incredibly, it was removed in favour of an appalling block of flats called Johnson [sic] Court - they couldn't even get the name right.

 A sketch reproduced on a postcard of the Congregational Chapel and the Pastor's residence, dated 1871.
 The original Chapel was replaced by the Johnston Memorial Church: foundation stone laid in 1875, opened 1877 and demolished in December 1968.
 The Pastor's residence is exactly as shown in 1885, but the Johnston Memorial Church was built to the right of the residence, ie the other side from the first Chapel.
-Rembrandt Studio, Fremantle History Centre image #5262 and text.
+Rembrandt Studio, Fremantle Library photograph #5262 and text.

 Photo taken about 1865 by Stephen Stout of the 1852-54 Congregational Chapel and Johnson's Manse (1862) reproduced on page 92 of John Dowson's Old Fremantle.